Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 De Kooning explored his conflicted emotions in depth with a laudable intensity and earnestness, as well as a keen critical sensibility regarding American culture’s glamour factory – a popular subject with pop artists of the following generation.
 In contrast, Warhol’s approach with the silkscreen paintings, including the Marilyn series, seemed emotionally inert, passive, and uncritical.
 Warhol himself exhibited public displays of laconic diplomacy that were legend, never being critical of anyone or anything and usually applying the term “great” or some variant of that adjective to anything that was asked of him regardless of how banal or brilliant.
 His seeming detachment, aloofness, impassivity or lack of expressive facility was democratic, but it was also ironic to the point of no return.
 Marcel Duchamp was ironic in the traditional European way – as an intellectual aristocrat - while Warhol’s irony was charged with an enigmatic intensity of emasculated emotion that Duchamp completely lacked, seeming to always be discreetly bemused, while Warhol stared calmly into the headlights as they came at him.
 The emotional difference is crucial.

 What Warhol intuited was to be seen in his work and in his films: We regard the void behind appearances, the oblivion lying just behind the polished social veneer.
 It takes a particular kind of religious sensibility to look into the void and come back with a story to tell.
-It might be somewhat strange to think of Warhol as a religious artist but in effect he performed that function for our time.
-In the Marilyn’s What Warhol tells us is in his work is that the layering process itself, consisting of: bright primary colors, black silkscreen ink, canvas and photography all add up to zero – not nothing but zero – what is left is the surface, the screen, the world of appearances.
+It might be somewhat strange to think of Warhol as a religious artist but in effect he performed that function for his time.
+In the Marilyn’s the layering process itself, consisting of: bright primary colors, black silkscreen ink, canvas and photography all add up to zero – not nothing but zero – what is left is the surface, the screen, the world of appearances.
 It’s a world that is frozen, airless, and where everyone is beautiful and dead, embalmed in media.
 What appears famous or immortal is in truth a thin veil that is delicate, ephemeral and impenetrable, because there is nothing to penetrate.
-Warhol negates the trajectory that comes from Cezanne through Picasso, and Braque to de Kooning, by simply saying “no.” It’s a romantic affront with a peculiarly American sensibility that is both narcissistic and self-effacing.
+Warhol negates the trajectory that comes from Paul Cézanne through Picasso, and Georges Braque to de Willem de Kooning, by simply saying “no.” It’s a romantic affront with a peculiarly American sensibility that is both narcissistic and self-effacing.
 Where the European romantics might have said (and did say) “let our servants do our living for us,”11 Warhol might have said “let our stars do our living for us.”
 If Romantic art can be said to begin with a disaster, the Raft of the Medusa (1819) by Theodore Gericault, it ends with another disaster, Warhol’s Death Series, a work that closed that particular chapter in Romantic art and began another that we are still experiencing today.
 Warhol got how media colonizes both consciousness and reality in some organic way that we don’t yet understand, despite the attentive responses from writers as different as Jean Baudrillard or J.G Ballard.
-As Warhol’s work seems to anticipate, when media takes center stage all other actors on stage become second players, the most intelligent or the most wise become spear holders, doormen, or they fade altogether and disappear quietly into the scenery.
+As Warhol’s work seems to anticipate, when media takes center stage all other actors on stage become second players; the most intelligent or the most wise become spear holders, doormen, or they fade altogether and disappear quietly into the scenery.
 Then something quite eerie happens, for very quickly those actors, once leading players, once stars, vanish without a trace.
 It is as if those things that media cannot use or find time for have never been - they cease to exist.

 The precious surface of Marilyn is as thin as a banknote or a medieval icon.
 The iconology that is fundamental to Warhol’s work is as instant as an ad for shoes or a Kodak moment.
 In that sense it doesn’t much matter who or what the subject is as long as it has been under the magnifying glass of media: Elizabeth Taylor, a man wanted by the FBI, a bottle of Absolut vodka, Elvis Presley, a car accident victim, Franz Kafka, Lee Harvey Oswald, the Coca Cola logo, or a New York socialite.
 The silkscreen technique can be applied to any of them in the exact same way.
 The people or logos in Warhol’s most successful work have been turned into icons that are in the process of being consumed, digested, repackaged, and sold by media.
 Subjects that are outside of the purview of mass media don’t work because they exist historically, like bugs in amber, trapped in a world unknown to us, beyond the reach of media, except perhaps as fantasy art.
-As evidence we need only look at Warhol's work when it deals with subjects that are outside the purview of contemporary publicity and mass media, such as his portrait of Ludwig van Beethoven, to see his silkscreens very quickly turn into shallow, facile, albeit first rate, illustration.
+As evidence we need only look at Warhol's work when it deals with subjects that are outside the purview of contemporary publicity and mass media, such as his portrait of Ludwig van Beethoven, to see his silkscreens very quickly turn into shallow, facile, illustration.

 The Disaster and Death prints, including the Marilyn’s are another matter.
 Warhol’s deadpan materialist analysis of publicity images is highly perceptive and without peer.
 No one dealing with this subject matter had his reach, his intelligence or his courage to go to the end of the line.
 Ironically this line took him, by a circular route, back to his roots in illustration and publicity, where he started in New York as an illustrator and ad man in the 1950’s.
 While many other artists have tackled the subject of advertising, particularly in the world of pop art, none have approached his deliberate, calm re-invention of the mechanics of fame, death and oblivion.
 Was Warhol right about the world of appearances?
 What is certain is that no one has better understood American sensibilities.
 Roy Lichtenstein, with a degree of irony, called himself an old fashioned painter in comparison, but there is some truth in this statement.
 Lichtenstein’s work still clings, however tentatively, to Picasso’s cubist layering process, sometimes literally and sometimes ironically, while Warhol travels a different road.